github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

   let wrapper = wrapDB(firebase.database())
   wrapper.db.ref("forecast"); // <-- not found

-This is an example of where `data flow configurations <https://help.semmle.com/QL/learn-ql/javascript/dataflow.html#global-data-flow>`__ are more powerful.
+This is an example of where `data-flow configurations <https://help.semmle.com/QL/learn-ql/javascript/dataflow.html#global-data-flow>`__ are more powerful.

 When to use type tracking
 -------------------------

-Type tracking and data flow configurations are different solutions to the same problem, each with their own tradeoffs.
+Type tracking and data-flow configurations are different solutions to the same problem, each with their own tradeoffs.

 Type tracking can be used in any number of predicates, which may depend on each other